 9) Self motivated When you’re an employee, you have a job description and someone is usually telling you what to do.
 You will be in charge of your own actions as a small business owner and business doesn't just land on your plate.
 Becoming self-motivated with the kind of discipline and resilience needed can be a tough adjustment for people coming from long-term employment.
 It's worth taking a course in this or getting help form a mentor to boost your skills.

 10) You need to adjust to uncertainty As an entrepreneur, there’s no monthly salary - the sky's the limit and you set your own destiny and financial goals.
 You will deal with the uncertainty of the fluctuations of the economy - Corona virus has been the biggest challenge of all for many businesses of all sizes and provenance.
 However, being small makes you able to adapt quickly, make decisions with lightening speed and implement new services/products to widen your capacity and selling channels.
 The successes of your business belongs to you.

 There are plenty of potential pitfalls waiting for the new business owner - the trick is to learn from those who have already been there and bought the T shirt.

 If you're thinking of starting a business and need expert advice, please get in touch and we will be happy to help.
-Did you know we provide a free online Start Up Academy course?
-Start you business in as little as 7 days with confidence.
-Click to get started now.

 You can contact David directly for expert help with your small business in the Isle of Man.